antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 The best place to start is the [.NET Core](https://dot.net/core) home page.
 It will offer you the correct .NET Core SDK for the Operating System (OS) that you are using and the 3-4 steps you need to following to get started.
 It's pretty straightforward.

 To give you an idea, once you have the SDK installed, you can type these three simple commands for your first "Hello World" app.
+The first generates a template for you for a console app, the second restores package dependencies and the last builds and runs the app.

 ````
 dotnet new